-One sensitive difference must however be noted on the inflow angle for choked operating conditions.
-As shown in Figure 4.b, This condition was found to be at inflow angles of 145.1° and 145.4° for an AVDR of 1.00 and 1.05, respectively.
-This reduction of the working range at higher AVDR is expected due to the lower effective passage area.
-However, this effect is barely captured in the

-RANS simulations up to an AVDR of 1.20, as shown in Figure 2.
-This is a clear limitation of the numerical setup that would need to be addressed if the position of the ADP and the choke angle was of higher importance.
-Possible sources of discrepancy could be related to the inability of the solver to explicitly resolve the flow in a unique incidence condition, or to the modeling of the domain itself with a Quasi-3D domain and contracting inviscid walls.
+However, one sensitive difference must be noted on the inflow angle for choked operating conditions.
+As shown in Figure 4b, this condition was found to be at inflow angles of 145.1° and 145.4° for AVDRs of 1.00 and 1.05, respectively.
+This reduction of the working range at a higher AVDR is expected due to the lower effective passage area.
+However, this effect is barely captured in the RANS simulations up to an AVDR of 1.20, as shown in Figure 2.
+This is a clear limitation of the numerical setup that would need to be addressed if the positions of the ADP and the choke angle were of higher importance.
+Possible sources of discrepancy could be related to the inability of the solver to explicitly resolve the flow in a unique incidence condition, or to the modeling of the domain itself with a quasi-3D domain and contracting inviscid walls.

-5.2 Detailed Comparison at the ADP Inflow Angle
+5.2.
+Detailed Comparison at the ADP Inflow Angle

 The results from the point closest to the inflow design angle, TN 125, are now shown in detail in Figure 5.
-This figure shows the $M{is}$ distribution over the blade, as well as the loss and angle measurements in the outlet along the $\eta$ -axis previously defined in Figure 1.a.
-In this figure, and focusing on the suction surface line, the $M{is}$ distribution is shown to generally match very well with the CFD results.
-The front part of the distribution, which at constant $M_1$ depends strongly on $\beta_1$ , is shown to lie in-between the CFD curves to validate the $\beta_1$ L2F measurement of $145.69^\circ$ .
+This figure shows the M{is} distribution over the blade, as well as the loss and angle measurements in the outlet along the η -axis previously defined in Figure 1a.
+In this figure, and focusing on the suction surface line, the M{is} distribution is shown to generally match very well with the CFD results.
+The front part of the distribution, which at constant M_1 depends strongly on β_1 , is shown to lie in between the CFD curves to validate the β_1 L2F measurement of 145.69°.
 Additionally, the rear part of the distribution also follows the CFD curve very well, which depends strongly on the AVDR.
-The main difference is observed near the shock position at 30% chord length, where there are strong unsteady effects and a laminar separation bubble is observed until the 45% mark.
-Even though flow transition is also triggered under the shock in the simulations, the actual size of the separation bubble and its effect on the distribution is barely captured.
+The main difference is observed near the shock position at a 30% chord length, where there are strong unsteady effects, and a laminar separation bubble is observed until the 45% mark.
+Even though flow transition is also triggered under the shock in the simulations, the actual size of the separation bubble and its effect on the distribution are barely captured.
 Some differences can also be noted in the pressure surface distribution, but this is to be expected given that it is heavily influenced by the flow on the suction surface of the adjacent passage.